kimwoonggon/CUDA-Challenge/day38/README.md

     - **Ray Tracing with Updated Positions:** The ray tracing part of the `render` kernel uses the updated positions of the spheres (after the physics simulation) to perform the intersection tests and render the scene.

 **Output:**
 - Running the Python script associated with this CUDA kernel will generate an animation of three spheres undergoing a basic physics simulation.
 You will observe the spheres falling due to gravity, bouncing off the floor, colliding with each other and bouncing apart, and being constrained within the scene boundaries.
-The animation, saved as `day38_physics.gif` in the same directory as this README, showcases these dynamic interactions with the previously implemented ray tracing rendering, including shading and shadows.
+The animation, saved as `collision.gif` in the same directory as this README, showcases these dynamic interactions with the previously implemented ray tracing rendering, including shading and shadows.

 <img src="collision.gif">